The Double Sunrise: History

 Though stripped of all non-essential equipment, including de-icing equipment and insulation, the average takeoff weight was 35100 to 35300 lb (maximum takeoff weight for a PBY Catalina was 35400 lb); this included 1988 impgal of fuel, which gave the Catalina a range of 3600 nmi.
 The service made 271 crossings, delivered over 10000 lb of mail and carried 860 passengers, including among them British MP Edith Summerskill and the journalist Keith Murdoch.
 Due to the weight of the auxiliary fuel, an average flight carried only 3 passengers and 152 lb of essential mail.

 Starting in June 1944, Qantas augmented the Catalinas with the first of two converted Consolidated Liberator bombers.
 The Liberators flew a shorter 3077 mi over-water route from Learmonth to an airfield northeast of Colombo, but they could make the journey in 17 hours with 5500 lb of payload, whereas the Catalinas usually required at least 27 hours and their payload was limited to only 1000 lb.
 The route was named Kangaroo Service and marked the first time that Qantas's now-famous Kangaroo logo was used; passengers received a certificate proclaiming them as members of The Order of the Longest Hop.

 In June 1945, Avro Lancastrians were introduced on the England–Australia service, and the Liberators and Catalinas were soon shifted to other Qantas routes.
 Double Sunrise service ended on 18 July 1945.
 After the war, in accordance with the terms of the Lend-Lease agreement, the five modified Catalinas that had flown The Double Sunrise service were scuttled.

-The Double Sunrise flights remain the longest (in terms of airtime) commercial flights in history.
+The Double Sunrise flights remain the longest (in terms of time aloft) commercial flights in history.